RMHogervorst/corticalio/README.md

     terms retrieve semantic representation for a term

 "<http://api.cortical.io/rest/terms?retina_name=en_associative&term=computer&start_index=0&max_results=10&get_fingerprint=false>" terms/similar\_terms get similar terms for a term "<http://api.cortical.io/rest/terms/similar_terms?retina_name=en_associative&term=apple&start_index=0&max_results=10&pos_type=NOUN&get_fingerprint=false>" terms/contexts get contexts for a term "<http://api.cortical.io/rest/terms/contexts?retina_name=en_associative&term=apple&start_index=0&max_results=5&get_fingerprint=false>"

-HTTP errors HTTP Status Code Reason 200 Indicates a successful operation.
-400 Indicates an incorrect request.
-Returns a JSON object with a detailed error message and a description of a possible resolution.
-404 Indicates that the resource was not found.
-Returns a JSON object with a detailed error message and a description of a possible resolution.
-500 Indicates a possible database or I/O error.
-Returns a JSON object with a detailed error message and a description of a possible resolution.
-In reality: http status 401 unauthorized access.
-Does not return a json object but a serialized string.